 Because there is no specific license regarding the care of 1-5 children or newborns at one time, Let Mommy Sleep applied for and won a local government contract award to teach Newborn Care Certificate Courses through the Fairfax Co.
 Adult Continuing Education (ACE) program.
 Since then we have brought this program to Babies R Us in an effort to bring elevated skills and safety to newborn care.

 What exactly happens while the Night Nurse is here?
 Do I even need newborn care?

 The role of the Registered Nurse or Newborn Care Provider (NCP) is to feed, soothe, bathe, change abd provide all other gentle care to baby through the night.
 We also provide evidence based education and ongoing support to parents as needed.
 This means we:

 - provide any and all care of the child while we’re in your home; diapering, feeding, burping, soothing, swaddling, bathing and whatever else your baby needs.

 - evidence based education to parents

-- support getting baby on a schedule and sleeping through the night if that is parents goal
+- support getting baby on a schedule and sleeping through the night if that is the parents goal

-- relief to help mother recuperate from birth
+- relief to help mother recuperate from birth physically and emotionally